microsoft/vscode-docs/docs/java/java-editing.md

 ## Semantic Highlighting

-Syntax highlighting is a very important feature that allows you to read code more efficiently.
+Syntax highlighting is an important feature that allows you to read code more efficiently.
 With the help of [Semantic Highlighting](https://github.com/microsoft/vscode/wiki/Semantic-Highlighting-Overview), VS Code can provide more accurate source code coloring based on symbol information from the Java language service.

 Below is just one example, left is the behavior after enabling semantic highlighting and right is the one with only syntax highlighting.